baltasarromero/lma-nft-marketplace-web3indexer/README.md

-# Hardhat node event indexer
+# Web3 node js event indexer
-A simple tool for indexing solidity events within the development Hardhat node.
+A simple tool for indexing solidity events.
-This app will listen to every event in the blockchain (past and future) and store only the selected ones (by schema definition) in a lightweight database.
+This app will listen to every event in the blockchain (past and future) and store only the selected ones (by schema definition) in a database.
 Users can then query the indexed events by calling a simple REST API.

 ## How to use